vitalets/awesome-smart-tv/README.md

 * [Build Your First App for webOS TV](http://developer.lge.com/webOSTV/develop/web-app/getting-started/building-your-first-web-app-webos-tv/)

 ## Communication protocols
-* [DLNA](https://en.wikipedia.org/wiki/Digital_Living_Network_Alliance) - industry-wide standard for sharing data over a home network.
+* [DLNA](https://en.wikipedia.org/wiki/Digital_Living_Network_Alliance) - Industry-wide standard for sharing data over a home network.
 Depending on the DLNA-compatible devices you own, you might be able to stream films from your laptop to your TV, play an MP3 stored on your phone over your hi-fi system, or print a photo from your tablet on your home printer.
-* [DIAL](http://www.dial-multiscreen.org/) - developed by Netflix and Google, this protocol alows client devices (like smartphone, tablet, or computer) to discover apps on server devices (like a smart TV or streaming box) and launch content on them.
+* [DIAL](http://www.dial-multiscreen.org/) - Developed by Netflix and Google, this protocol alows client devices (like smartphone, tablet, or computer) to discover apps on server devices (like a smart TV or streaming box) and launch content on them.
-* [Wi-Fi Direct](https://en.wikipedia.org/wiki/Wi-Fi_Direct) - standard enabling devices to easily connect with each other without requiring a wireless access point.
+* [Wi-Fi Direct](https://en.wikipedia.org/wiki/Wi-Fi_Direct) - Standard enabling devices to easily connect with each other without requiring a wireless access point.
-* [Miracast](https://en.wikipedia.org/wiki/Miracast) - a standard for wireless connections from devices (such as laptops, tablets, or smartphones) to displays (such as TVs, monitors or projectors).
+* [Miracast](https://en.wikipedia.org/wiki/Miracast) - Standard for wireless connections from devices (such as laptops, tablets, or smartphones) to displays (such as TVs, monitors or projectors).
 Works over Wi-Fi Direct.

 ## Articles
 * [What is DLNA?](http://www.which.co.uk/reviews/televisions/article/what-is-dlna)
 * [Use DIAL to Cast Netflix and YouTube Without a Chromecast](http://www.howtogeek.com/215791/use-your-tv’s-hidden-“dial”-feature-to-cast-netflix-and-youtube-without-a-chromecast/)
-* [LG WebOS communication](https://mym.hackpad.com/ep/pad/static/rLlshKkzdNj) - unofficial description of communication with webOS TV.
+* [LG WebOS communication](https://mym.hackpad.com/ep/pad/static/rLlshKkzdNj) - Unofficial but detailed description of communication with webOS TV.

 ## Videos
-* [LG Magic Motion Remote - Point, Click, and Control](https://youtu.be/yxu0G7jM_us) - operate TV like a computer mouse.
+* [LG Magic Motion Remote - Point, Click, and Control](https://youtu.be/yxu0G7jM_us) - Operate TV like a computer mouse.

 ## Community
 * [Samsung Smart TV Apps Developer Forum](https://www.samsungdforum.com/)